webmachinelearning/hybrid-ai/proposals/cache.md

 ## Problem Statement
 Models can be large and in many cases we would like to reuse previously downloaded models.
 While a loader library can store and retrieve models prior to building model graphs, this potentially results in duplicated storage.
-Also storing and retrieving models prior to building forces the recompilation to happen upon every use.
+Also, storing and retrieving models prior to building forces the recompilation to happen every session.
 It would be useful to have a local storage and retrieval mechanism that permits compilation to be bypassed as well.

 There are many possible approaches to caching data for reuse between sessions that can be